-If you prefer video instructions then scroll down to the bottom and watch the 5 minute video.
+If you prefer video instructions then watch the 5 minute video.

 This page contains affiliate links meaning I earn a little commission if you use those links at no cost to you.
 I only recommend brands I use and trust.

 - Running your fingernail along a crease makes it a sharp crease

 - Ensure your paper is the same way round as mine at every step